REASON BEHIND HUGE PENDENCY OF CASES IN COURTS?

 Data on Pendency of Cases –

 National Judicial Data Grid (NJDG) is a flagship project implemented under the aegis of the e-Committee Supreme Court of India.
-It is a system for monitoring the pendency and disposal of cases in the High Courts and the Subordinate Courts of India.
+It is a system for monitoring the pendency and disposal of cases.
+It is for the High Courts and the Subordinate Courts of India.
 NJDG provides a comprehensive database of the orders, judgments, and case details of District and Subordinate Courts and High Courts.

 Allahabad High Court, Lucknow Bench.